Go to page content

 How do You Use Fresh and Dried Ginger Roots?

-Fresh ginger and honey is a medicinal concoction that comes with a side of deliciousness.
+Fresh ginger and honey is a medicinal recipe that comes with a side of deliciousness.
 All you need to do is steep both ingredients together for up to four days.
 Stir the mix often, as it’ll help the ginger essence infuse in the honey.

 Use it to top desserts or as a natural sweetener for teas but be sure to store it in the fridge afterwards to prevent further fermentation.